 Colorado, Utah, and Wyoming have some of the most beautiful weather in the country.
 Unfortunately, these states are also home to very unpredictable weather.
 Even well-experienced drivers are caught off guard by a sudden snowfall or thunderstorm.
 When this happens, severe automobile crashes can occur.
 It is very difficult for a negligent driver to simply blame the weather for a collision.
 Often, the cause is the at-fault driver’s inattention or simply driving too fast for the conditions.
 While such actions may not have been intentional, the at-fault driver should be responsible for his actions, and your losses.

-Unfortunately, insurance adjusters and their attorneys, will attempt to claim Act of God, Sudden Emergency or another weather related legal defense.
-If is extremely important to speak to one of our top Aurora Colorado personal injury attorneys before speaking to the adjuster.
+Unfortunately, insurance adjusters and their attorneys will attempt to claim the Act of God, Sudden Emergency, or other weather-related legal defense.
+It is extremely important to speak to one of our top Aurora Colorado personal injury attorneys before speaking to the adjuster.
 Do not let an adjuster or attorney trick you into placing blame on the weather.
 After all, the weather didn’t make you crash, because you were driving at a reasonable speed based on all of the conditions.